Cawhee/LaTeX-Templates/README.md

 I like to keep my binders of notes organized.
 In order to do this effectively, I use section dividers.
 This is the template I have been using for section dividers over the past year.
 ##ReactionPaper.tex
 I had to write a series of "Reaction Papers" over a book I had to read for class.
 This is just a basic setup for a report that I included my preferred method of doing block quotes in.
+##MLA
+There are two files in the MLA templates.
+The first is the MLATemplate.tex which is the key element of the template.
+This file need not be edited, other than setting your input file.

+MLABoilerplate is an example file.
+It contains the basics of the MLA header as an example of how you should format it.